-SSC offers Suzuki method instruction in violin, viola, cello, flute, guitar, piano, and bass for students age three years and up.
+SSC offers Suzuki method instruction in violin, viola, cello, flute, guitar, piano for students age three years and up.
 The Suzuki method, also called the "Mother Tongue" method, is modeled on the way children learn language.
 The method's philosophy is based on the belief that talent is not inherited but nurtured within a child's environment.
 The instruction, which includes both parent and child, engages the entire family in the development of the child's natural potential to learn and become a happy and productive person and musician.

 View Suzuki Department Faculty.

 Spooky Suzuki (Multi-Instrument)

 Duxbury, October 25, 1 pm: Spooky Suzuki (Violin)